Yo!

 The start of this month was marked with FOSDEM!
 I held a talk about secure boot

-and the tooling stuff I have written, sbctl
+and the tooling stuff I have written, sbctl.
+It’s a tool to help you manage

 secure boot keys and signing files.
-With help from sbsigntools
+With help from sbsigntools it also does

 live enrollment of keys.